 "Energy Content" means the number of GJ’s per 103m3, or the number of MMBtu’s per Mcf, determined by using the heat content factor announced for the applicable time by the pipeline company which announces the heat content factor for the applicable Delivery Point.

-"Funded Debt" means liabilities, debts and obligations not coming due or maturing within one year.

 "GAAP" means generally accepted accounting principles in Canada (or the United States of America, if the applicable person is a resident of such country).